Legal Insurance in Germany: Helping You Know Your Rights

 What is included in these four “building blocks”?

-Private: The coverage for Private legal insurance usually includes various areas of your private life.
+Private: The coverage for Private legal insurance typically includes various areas of your private life.
 For example, contracts between you and a company where you purchased a product or service.
-But also tax matters fall into this area, such as when your so-called "Werbungskosten" are not accepted by the tax office.
+However, tax matters also fall into this area, such as when your so-called “Werbungskosten” is not accepted by the tax office.
 It also covers the use of a lawyer to claim damages after an accident where someone else was at fault.
 Or if you want to sue for your right for a p.lace in Kindergarten.
 To name just a couple of examples.

 Job: As the name already suggests, the Job module covers you for any legal matters that could arise from your employment.
 Like fighting against an unwarranted termination of your contract, having a conflict about your job reference letter (“Arbeitszeugnis”) or when you have gotten a warning letter (“Abmahnung”) that wasn’t justified.